-Clinton News: Hillary Clinton Named 2016 Person Of The Year By ‘The Guardian’
+Clinton News: Hillary Clinton Named 2016 Person Of The Year By The Guardian

 — DoctorOddball (@doctor_oddball) December 25, 2016

 This endorsement comes from the Nigerian newspaper The Guardian.
 Hillary Clinton also was a runner up for Time Magazine‘s Person of the Year.
-When naming her a runner up, Time Magazine said the following.
+When naming her a runner up, Time Magazine said,

 “In her 1969 commencement address to her class at Wellesley College, Clinton called politics ‘the art of making what appears to be impossible possible.’
 In this, she has succeeded.”